Private Tour of Kenya

 Samburu National Reserve

-Resting on the banks of the Ewaso Ng'iro River and neighbouring the Buffalo Springs National Park, Samburu National Reserve is remote, hot and arid.
-The reserve spans over 165 square kilometres of spectacularly scenic landscape featuring rugged hills, undulating plains and riverine forests.
-The park is home to abundant wildlife including a variety of rare species such as the reticulated giraffe, the long necked gerenuk, Somali ostrich, Grevy's Zebra and Beisa Oryx.
-Samburu was one of the homes of 'Elsa the Lioness', star of the best selling book and award-winning movie 'Born Free'.
-Visitors can enjoy viewing over 900 elephants, a variety of predators, and over 450 bird species.
+Set on the banks of the Ewaso Ng'iro River and neighbouring the Buffalo Springs National Park, Samburu National Reserve is characterised by a spectacular landscape of rugged hills, undulating plains and riverine forests.
+The park is home to abundant wildlife including a variety of rare species such as the reticulated giraffe, the long-necked gerenuk, Somali ostrich, Grevy's Zebra, and Beisa Oryx.
+Visitors can also enjoy spotting over 900 elephants, a variety of predators, and over 450 bird species.
+The ancient culture of the Samburu people is still alive here, and it is possible to see two unique customs firsthand.
+In the first, watch as herds of cattle respond to each man’s individual voice as they call.
+In the second, see the tribesmen perform incredible dances that go back hundreds of years.

 Ol Pejeta Conservancy

 Resting at the foothills of Mount Kenya and the Aberdare Mountain Range, in central Kenya's Laikipia County, the Ol Pejeta Conservancy is the largest black rhino sanctuary in East Africa.
-It is also home to the last three remaining northern white rhino in the world.
+It is also home to some of the last remaining northern white rhino in the world.
 Originally a working cattle ranch in colonial Kenya and now a pioneering wildlife conservancy, Ol Pejeta works to protect wildlife and provide a sanctuary for rescued chimpanzees.
-The Conservancy is a popular safari destination and is home to the renowned ‘Big Five’ as well as a wide selection of other African animals including: zebra, giraffe, hippo, cheetah, jackal, serval, hyena, vervet monkey and many more.
-Visitors can enjoy an assortment of outdoor activities such as horse rides, game walks, and nocturnal game drives.
+The Conservancy is a popular safari destination and is home to the renowned ‘Big Five’ as well as a wide selection of other African animals including zebra, giraffe, hippo, cheetah, jackal, serval, hyena, vervet monkey, and many more.
+Visitors can look forward to an assortment of outdoor activities such as horse rides, game walks, and nocturnal game drives.

-Lake Naivasha is the highest of the Great Rift Valley Lakes and despite having no outlet, it is one of only two Rift Valley freshwater lakes.
-This beautiful lake is fringed by papyrus and acacia trees, a unique geologic landscape and supports a vast array of over 450 bird species.
-It serves as the main drinking hole for wildlife in the area such as zebra, eland, hippo, waterbuck, buffalo and much more.
-Visitors can look forward to excellent game viewing, intriguing night safaris, boating excursions around the lake as well as to Crescent Island for spectacular bird watching opportunities.
-Other popular activities include: guided nature walks, horse riding, village visits and tours to neighbouring national parks.
+Lake Naivasha, in Kenya's Nakuru County, is the highest of the Great Rift Valley Lakes and despite having no outlet, it is one of only two Rift Valley freshwater lakes.
+Fringed by papyrus and acacia trees, this gorgeous setting is a unique geologic landscape that supports over 450 bird species.
+The lake serves as the main drinking hole for wildlife in the area such as zebra, eland, hippo, waterbuck, buffalo and many more animals, allowing for some superb game viewing.
+Visitors can look forward to intriguing night safaris, and boating excursions around the lake as well as to beautiful Crescent Island for spectacular bird watching.
+Other popular activities include horse riding, village visits and tours to several impressive neighbouring national parks.

 Sandwiched between Mount Kenya and the northern deserts, Laikipia is where Kenya’s wild and semi-arid northern frontier country begins.
 The region is made up of privately owned and community ranches centred around the Laikipia National Reserve.
-Known as one of Kenya’s best safari areas, the high plains of Laikipia feature vast open stretches of African savanna scattered with abundant game including: Grevy’s zebras, black rhino, lion, leopard, wild dogs, buffalo and thousands of elephants.
-Visitors can enjoy a luxury safari experience at a private lodge or stay in the worthwhile community-run lodges which support the local Samburu and Ilaikipiak and Mokogodo Maasai communities.
+Known as one of Kenya’s best safari areas, and renowned for its protection of rare animals, the high plains of Laikipia feature vast open stretches of African savanna scattered with abundant game including Grevy’s zebras, lions, leopards, black rhinos, wild dogs, buffalos, giraffes, lesser kudu, gerenuk, Beisa oryx, Jackson’s hartebeest, Somali ostrich, and thousands of elephants.
+Take a boat trip along the beautiful Ewaso Nyiro River, enjoy a guided walk, bird discovery tour, horse ride, and more.
+Laikipia is often seen as a strong competitor with Masai Mara Park.
+The breathtaking Great Lakes of Kenya are nearby.

 The Rift Valley